 It often turns out that they gained new skills during their break, but regardless of the experience gained, boomerang employees should go through the onboarding process again.

 If you’re still considering whether it’s a good idea to rehire an ex-employee who quit, look at the data.
 Historical records of the boomerang’s behavior and performance will back up your opinion with facts and steer you in the right direction.
 And if you need analytical tools for your workforce analytics, contact us, and we’ll help you find a solution tailored to your needs.
+Sign up for a free and non-binding demo to see people analytics in action and change the way you manage HR forever.

 Above all, be aware that the company mindset shouldn’t be a barrier to hiring valuable talent.
 Boomerangs can do more than help your company close the talent gap.
 They can also help you in the area of employer branding.
 And – as Aleksandra’s example demonstrates – attract other talents.